Coloureds: Apartheid era

 Coloured people were subject to forced relocation.
 For instance, the government relocated Coloured from the urban Cape Town areas of District Six, which was later bulldozed.
 Other areas they were forced to leave included Constantia, Claremont, Simon's Town.
 Inhabitants were moved to racially designated sections of the metropolitan area on the Cape Flats.
 Additionally, under apartheid, Coloured people received education inferior to that of Whites.
 It was, however, better than that provided to Black South Africans.

 J. G. Strijdom, known as "the Lion of the North", continued the impetus to restrict Coloured rights, in order to entrench the new-won National Party majority.
 Coloured participation on juries was removed in 1954, and efforts to abolish their participation on the common voters' roll in the Cape Province escalated drastically; it was accomplished in 1956 by a supermajority amendment to the 1951 Separate Representation of Voters Act, passed by Malan but held back by the judiciary as unconstitutional under the South Africa Act, the Union's effective constitution.
 In order to bypass this safeguard, enforced since 1909 to ensure Coloured political rights in the then-British Cape Colony, Strijdom's government passed legislation to expand the number of Senate seats from 48 to 89.
 All of the additional 41 members hailed from the National Party, increasing its representation in the Senate to 77 in total.
 The Appellate Division Quorum Bill increased the number of judges necessary for constitutional decisions in the Appeal Court from five to eleven.
 Strijdom, knowing that he had his two-thirds majority, held a joint sitting of parliament in May 1956.
 The entrenchment clause regarding the Coloured vote, known as the South Africa Act, were thus eliminated and the Separate Representation of Voters Act passed, now successfully.

 Coloureds were placed on a separate voters' roll from the 1958 election to the House of Assembly and forward.
 They could elect four Whites to represent them in the House of Assembly.
 Two Whites would be elected to the Cape Provincial Council and the governor general could appoint one senator.
 Both blacks and Whites opposed this measure, particularly from the United Party and more liberal opposition.
-The Torch Commando was very prominent, while the Black Sash (White women, uniformly dressed, standing on street corners with placards) also made themselves heard.
+The Torch Commando was prominent, while the Black Sash (White women, uniformly dressed, standing on street corners with placards) also made themselves heard.
 In this way, the question of the Coloured vote became one of the first measures of the regime's unscrupulous nature and flagrant willingness to manipulate its inherited Westminster system.
 It would remain in power until 1994.